top of page

 Fee Reduction

 A limited number of reduced-fee registrations will be available for those with true financial need.
-Please contact the Director of Administration, Tanya Lewis, at csgssweekend@gmail.com for details before you register.
+Please contact the Director of Administration, Hannah Goldstein, at csgssweekend@gmail.com for details before you register.
 Please be prepared to submit a written, clear, and compelling explanation of your financial need.

 Withdrawal Policy